Temporary protected status: History

 In 1990, as part of the Immigration Act of 1990 ("IMMACT"), P.L.
 101–649, Congress established a procedure by which the Attorney General may provide temporary protected status to immigrants in the United States who are temporarily unable to safely return to their home country because of ongoing armed conflict, an environmental disaster, or other extraordinary and temporary conditions.

-On March 1, 2003, pursuant to the Homeland Security Act of 2002, Public Law 107–296, the former Immigration and Naturalization Services of the Department of Justice was divided into three different agencies under the Department of Homeland Security, namely U.S. Immigration and Customs Enforcement, United States Citizenship and Immigration Services (USCIS), and U.S. Customs and Border Protection (USCBP).
+On March 1, 2003, pursuant to the Homeland Security Act of 2002, Public Law 107–296, the former Immigration and Naturalization Services (INS) of the Department of Justice was divided into three different agencies under the Department of Homeland Security, namely U.S. Immigration and Customs Enforcement (ICE), United States Citizenship and Immigration Services (USCIS), and U.S. Customs and Border Protection (CBP).
 As of October 2017, the authority to designate a country for temporary protected status rests with the United States Secretary of Homeland Security.

-TPS beneficiaries and those who are found preliminarily eligible for TPS upon initial review of their cases are not removable from the United States, can obtain employment authorization (with an Employment Authorization Document/EAD), and may be granted travel authorization via Form I-131, Application for Travel Document.
+TPS beneficiaries and those who are found preliminarily eligible for TPS upon initial review of their cases are not removable from the United States, can obtain employment authorization (with an Employment Authorization Document (EAD)), and may be granted travel authorization via Form I-131, Application for Travel Document.

 By 2017, the temporary protected status program covered people from ten countries, namely El Salvador, Haiti, Honduras, Liberia, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, and Yemen.
 By November 2017, about 300,000 foreign nationals were recipients of protection under temporary protected status.
 Some have been in the United States since the 1990s.

 Deferred Enforced Departure is a status similar to temporary protected status.
 It covers those who formerly had TPS from certain countries prior to its termination.
 It is active for Liberia through March 30, 2020 and covers those who had TPS as of the termination of the second most recent TPS designation of Liberian on September 30, 2007.
 Liberians covered by DED, as well as some Liberians not covered by DED, may be eligible for permanent resident status (a Green Card) under recently enacted legislation known as Liberian Refugee Immigration Fairness Act (LRIF).

-The Trump Administration tried to end Temporary Protected Status for certain individuals of certain nationalities, while advocacy groups instead recommended that people with Temporary Protected Status be allowed to apply for permanent residency status.
+The Trump administration tried to end temporary protected status for certain individuals of certain nationalities, while advocacy groups instead recommended that people with temporary protected status be allowed to apply for permanent residency status.

 The 2021 United States Supreme Court case Sanchez v.
 Mayorkas affirmed that temporary protected status only granted legal status to remain in the country and was not equivalent to lawful admission into the country.
 Thus, those immigrants that had entered the country unlawfully but had received temporarily protected status are ineligible to apply for permanent resident status simply through virtue of their temporary protected status.

+As of March 2024 there were 1.2 million people eligible for or receiving TPS in the United States, and Venezuelans were the largest group.

+On October 3, 2025, the U.S Supreme Court ruled in a 6-3 majority to end temporary protected status for 600,000 Venezuelans and 500,000 Haitians who were granted protection.